 I’ve never even looked at my friend lists and considered who’s single.
 Did I even know any single men?
 Nope.
 Single men dating at 50?
 Oh, even more challenging.
 So what is the best way to find a boyfriend?
 I thought I’d ask some of my other friends.

-I thought I’d ask a couple of my girlfriends for help: “Do you know of single eligible men in the right age bracket?”
+I asked a couple of my girlfriends for help: “Do you know of single eligible men in the right age bracket?”
 A friend who loves to rile me up sent me a picture of a man who, she said, would be wonderful husband material.
-“I said No Husbands!”
+“I said ‘No Husbands!’”
 I repeated, only to have her text me a looooong list of his qualities.
 Just in case there had been a miscommunication, I pointed out that I wanted a boyfriend, NOT a husband.
 She cackled, “I just like having pointless discussions.”

 Related Reading: 18 Dating Tips To Find The Right Person

 Where can an older single woman go to find a friend?
-Again, no husbands need apply.
+Again, no husbands need to apply.
 Do you know of anyone who might work?
 Are you one yourself?
 Do write in and help me in my quest of how to find a new boyfriend for my best friend.
 I need to defend my “Finder Extraordinaire” title.

 Finding love at 50 is really not impossible.
 Only because mainstream culture has always emphasized young love, we are unaware of people’s stories of dating at 50 or finding a boyfriend or girlfriend at a later time in their lives.
 It is absolutely likely and much more common than you think.

-Absolutely not and do not let anybody ever tell you that.
+Absolutely not and do not let anybody tell you otherwise.
 If you want to find a boyfriend at 50, you can totally do it!
 Tell your friends to hook you up or join a dating app.
 There are many ways you can ace finding love after 50.
 There is no age to tell you when you can or cannot date or fall for someone.

 It might feel like it because perhaps you haven’t dated in a while, but that is not necessarily true.